extension-js/extension.js/docs/MESSAGING.md

 All five channels occupy the same three columns, so output stays aligned no matter what happened.
 The color carries the severity.

-`ERROR`, `✖✖✖`, and a bare `⚠` are not prefixes. `✖✖✖` still appears inside a compilation error body, where it marks the failing module rather than the line.
-That is why the rule is
-positional: a retired glyph is only a violation at the head of a rendered line.
+`ERROR`, `✖✖✖`, and a bare `⚠` are not prefixes.
+The rule is positional: a retired glyph is only a violation at the head of a rendered line, so bundler output quoted inside a compilation error body can never trip it.

 ## Copy rules